Afranklin6262/KAPS-Capstone/README.md

 # KAPS Bug Tracker

-The Kaps Bug Tracker was a group project done by (K)assidy Barnes, (A)lexander Franklin, (Prax) Myers and (S)ydney Ruffin for the Skilled KC Technical Institute.
+The Kaps Bug Tracker was a group project done by (K)assidy Barnes, (A)lexander Franklin, (Prax) Myers and (S)ydney Ruffin for the Skilled KC Technical Institute Software Development Program.
 It is a full stack MVP application where users can log any bugs they encounter during software development.

 ## Built With